KalicoCrew/kalico/docs/Config_Reference_Bleeding_Edge.md

 [installation document](Installation.md) for information on setting up Klipper and choosing an initial config file.

-## High precision stepping and stepcompress protocol
+## High precision stepping and new stepcompress protocol

 The configuration for this feature is done during klipper firmware compile by selecting "High-precision stepping support" option when making the klipper